iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.43.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 3 reviews"/>
 </p>

+> Gps need to sign up to this then it will work<br> :date: __2021-01-06 09:27:43__

+> I found the process of signing up easy, I'm now free to order repeat prescription as required, but when I tried to signed the wife up oh my how many times have I tried and failed just won't accept photo and video match up.
+Gave up now she won't let me try again<br> :date: __2021-01-04 22:10:35__

 > There one problem with trying register with this the photo ID proof has to be a driving licence or passport and for those that don't have one these it become difficult indeed.<br> :date: __2020-12-31 01:30:11__